comp-development/COMP/db/README.md

 For eventbrite seeding, you need to create an event to which the `EVENTBRITE_TOKEN` in the root `.env` has access.
 On the publish page, choose "Is your event public or private?" to be "private."
+If you choose the event to be online, there are less steps to create the event.

+Under `Add tickets`, rename the general admission to `Coach Order (only purchase if you're a coach)` and add a ticket named `Student Order (only purchase if you're a student)` with a minimum and maximum quantity of `1`.

 Ensure your API key private token is in the root `.env`.